-If you’re fresh out of thyme, don’t fret, these substitutes will do the trick.
+So if you’re fresh out of thyme, don’t fret.
+These herby substitutes will do the trick in any thyme recipe.

-I guarantee you have some of them in your pantry.
+And I guarantee you have some of them in your pantry already.

 Whether you’re making Thanksgiving dinner or a fun new cocktail, you can find a substitute for thyme in a snap.

 How to Use Thyme

 Thyme is a popular herb that can be used in so many ways.